magenta/magenta/magenta/pipelines/README.md

 ### NotConnectedException

-Thrown when a Pipeline used in a dependency has nothing feeding into it.
+Thrown when the DAG is disconnected somewhere.
+Either because a `Pipeline` used in a dependency has nothing feeding into it, or because a `Pipeline` given as a destination does not feed anywhere.

 NotConnectedException is thrown in these examples:
 ```python